petl-developers/petl/.github/PULL_REQUEST_TEMPLATE.md

-This PR has the objetive of...
+This PR has the objective of...

 ## Changes